-We all like saving money on our monthly utility bills, but you should know there’s a way to do it when you aren’t even home.
+We all like saving money on our monthly utility bills, but it just so happens there’s a way to do it when you aren’t even home.

 While at Home

-Whenever you're at home, you want to enjoy a comfortable temperature.
-That’s why it’s best to set your thermostat lower in the summer while you are in the house to appreciate the cool air.
+Whenever you're at home, you want a nice range of pleasant temperatures.
+It's only natural to want your thermostat lower in the summer while inside to make the most of the cool air.

-But in terms of energy efficiency, the best range for the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
-With this adjustment, you'll avoid the worst of summer while still lowering your monthly energy bill.
+But the ideal temperature for the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
+This way, you can stay cool while keeping your energy bill more manageable.

-Depending on the local climate or your home's location, you can set the temperature as high as 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees after you return.
-This way, your air conditioning system isn't working around the clock to provide cooling for a bunch of empty rooms.
+For some homes, you can set the temperature as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees when you or a family member return.
+This way, your air conditioning unit won’t be working overtime to provide cooling for a bunch of empty rooms.

 For a full night's rest during summer weather, you want a temperature that's nice and cool.
 A good rule of thumb is between 68-72 degrees Fahrenheit.
-There's less risk of getting too hot or too cold while you're trying to sleep.
+You won't have to worry about getting too hot or too cold at some point overnight.

 Additional Ways to Reduce Energy Use:

-- Install a smart thermostat: Switching to a smart thermostat in the summer helps save money on energy costs by automatically adjusting to your lifestyle and personal preferences.
-They can lower the temperature while you are home or sleeping, before allowing it to get warmer when no one is home.
-Using reputed brands and models such as the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
-Planning smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures whether you're at home or across the country.
+- Install a smart thermostat: Trying a smart thermostat in the summer helps save money on energy costs by automatically adjusting to your lifestyle and idea of what comfortable is.
+A smart thermostat manages the temperature if you are home or sleeping, before allowing it to warm up when the house is empty.
+Using reputed brands and models such as the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
+Requesting smart thermostat installation in your Pocatello home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures even when you aren’t home.

-- Upgrade your HVAC system: Upgrading your HVAC system can save money in the long run.
-By investing in a more energy-efficient system, lower utility bills won't be far behind since it requires less energy to reach your preferred temperatures.
-Air conditioning installation in [siteinfo field="msa"] is only a phone call away, so don't hesitate to reach out to local pros like [siteinfo field="name"] who can set you up for success
+- Replace current equipment with a newer HVAC system: A high-efficiency HVAC system saves money right from the start.
+With greater energy efficiency, your utility bills will be lower because it requires less energy to reach your preferred temperatures.
+Air conditioning installation in Pocatello is only a phone call away, so don't hesitate to reach out to local pros like Vogts Heating & Air who can set you up for success.

-- Keep up with AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in [targetlocation] can have a significant impact on your utility bills.
-If you stay on top of cleaning key components like the coils, checking for damage and clearing ventilation of dust and debris, you may notice your HVAC system perform better during day-to-day use..
-More efficient operation reduces strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.
+- Schedule annual AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in Pocatello can have a big impact on your monthly energy use.
+By regularly cleaning the coils, checking for damage and clearing ventilation of dust and debris, you may notice your HVAC system run more efficiently.
+Increasing efficiency also limits strain on key parts and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.

-- Replace your air filter regularly: A regular schedule for cleaning or replacing the HVAC system's air filter saves money by helping air flow efficiently through your air conditioner.
-When filters are clogged with dirt and debris, an AC unit has to work harder, and the strain can reduce the system’s life span and cause breakdowns.
+- Replace your air filter regularly: Cleaning or replacing the air filter regularly saves money by helping air flow efficiently through your air conditioner.
+When filters become clogged, an AC unit has to work harder, and this greater strain could shorten the system’s life span and result in breakdowns.

-- Check if you have enough insulation in the attic: Insulation is a crucial component for any energy-efficient home, securing the hot air outside and the cool air inside during the summer.
-The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should have at least 13-14 inches of insulation, while states further north need 16-18 inches.
+- Verify your attic has enough insulation: Insulation is a vital part of maintaining an energy-efficient home, keeping the hot air outside and the cool air inside over the summer.
+The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should have at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Inspect your ductwork: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
-Finding any leaks fast and sealing them can address both concerns.
+- Review your air ducts: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
+Watching for signs of leaks and sealing them can help with both these issues.

-- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
+- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
 You should also check for any gaps around windows, doors and even outdoor fixtures.
-Devoting time and effort to sealing leaks now can help you save a lot in the long run.
+Devoting time and effort to sealing leaks now can help you save a lot over time.